Tomires/thesis/analysis.md

 ### Dofus

 This massively multiplayer online game contains a world populated by other players.
-As such, many elements of the battle system are designed to accomodate this fact.
+As such, many elements of the battle system are designed to accommodate this fact.
 Turns have a time limit and there is an entire category of spells used to buff friendly characters.
 Each player has a set amount of movement points and action points (APs) that they can utilise on each turn.
 Individual spells have an AP cost and some have a cooldown, which prevents them from being used in subsequent turns.
 Each individual player controls only one character.
-Although some character classes are capable of sumonning friendly characters, these are controlled automatically.
+Although some character classes are capable of summoning friendly characters, these are controlled automatically.
 The game includes an in-battle challenge system, which rewards players for completing certain objectives, such as killing a certain enemy first or not losing any health throughout the fight.

 ![Dofus](images/dofus.png)